 ClO2 will destroy biofilm and help to prevent regrowth

 Chlorine dioxides ability to destroy biofilm is also a very important feature of this chemical.
 Many bacteria can live and multiply in biofilm, which can form as a slimy coating inside pipework and other less-used areas of a water system.
 Once established, biofilm can be very difficult to remove and can become a problematic source of bacteria causing re-infection.

 Chlorine dioxide is highly effective against biofilm which gives it a big advantage over chlorine alone

 Cleaning before dosing with chlorine dioxide

 It is often best to conduct a thorough cleaning of the water system prior to adding the biocide to it.
-This should be done by a professional who is trained and experienced in handling such matters.
+This should be done by a water treatment professional who is trained and experienced in handling such matters.
 They will also know which dose rate is suitable for treating the system, not to mention how often such a dose will be required.

 World-leading legionella and water safety specialists

 Our teams of water safety specialists support those responsible for the control of waterborne pathogens including Legionella bacteria in commercial, industrial and institutional environments across all regions of the UK and internationally.
 We deliver professional water safety solutions, water testing, independent compliance auditing, City & Guilds training and other environmental risk management services.

 If you have questions about any of the issues raised above or you would like to speak with one of our specialists please call us today on 0330 223 36 87 or contact us here.